 }

-Then it asks Terraform to generate the HCL. jamformer runs terraform plan -generate-config-out (or terraform query -generate-config-out for Protect and Platform), which has the provider produce the HCL for each imported resource.
+Then it asks Terraform to generate the HCL. jamformer runs terraform query -generate-config-out (with terraform plan -generate-config-out for the fixed-ID singletons), which has the provider produce the HCL for each resource.
 Since the provider itself is doing the heavy lifting here, the generated configuration always matches what the provider expects.

-If specific resources fail to import — it happens, sometimes a provider can't read a particular resource back cleanly — jamformer automatically removes the failing import block and retries.
+If specific resources fail to read back — it happens, sometimes a provider can't read a particular resource cleanly — jamformer automatically removes the failing block and retries.
 You'll see a message about which resources were skipped so you can deal with them later.

 Finally, it cleans up the output.
 The raw output from Terraform is a single large file with literal values everywhere. jamformer transforms it into something you'd actually want to work with: